7 Top MBA Jobs in 2022

 These highly trained professionals oversee finances and ensure the financial stability of the organization they work for.
 A financial manager's work may include financial planning, analysis, strategy development, managing budgets, assessing risks, projecting profits, and establishing regulatory compliance protocols.

-The BLS projects strong 15% growth in jobs for financial managers between 2019 and 2029.
+The BLS projects 17% growth for financial management jobs between 2020 and 2030.
 This growth is expected to be fueled by advances in financial technology, along with economic growth and globalization.

 A bachelor's degree in business administration, accounting, finance, or economics, combined with several years of relevant work experience, is typically needed to land a job as a financial manager.
 Many employers prefer candidates with a master's in finance, business administration, or economics.
 Certification is also available for those seeking to advance their careers.